kainlite/tr/priv/posts/2020/11-29-kubernetes_authentication_and_authorization.md

   name: myuser
 ```

-You can see more [here](https://kubernetes.io/docs/reference/access-authn-authz/authentication/)
+You can read more [here](https://kubernetes.io/docs/reference/access-authn-authz/authentication/)

 <br />